cevoaustralia/cevo-shopping-demo/README.md

 <br/>
 <br/>

-A shopping persona can be selected, and this will simulate a user that has a particular type of behavior.
-For example, a user that has a `Apparel, Footwear, Accessories` persona will be more likely to buy clothing items and accessories, and a user that has a `Instruments, Books, Electronics` will be more likely to buy electronics and books.
-The shopping user persona is used to simulate the type of user that is visiting the site, and the interactions that they will have with the site.
+A shopping persona can be selected, and this will simulate a shopper that has a particular type of behavior.
+For example, a shopper that has a `Apparel, Footwear, Accessories` persona will be more likely to buy clothing items and accessories, while a shopper that has a `Instruments, Books, Electronics` will be more likely to buy electronics and books.
+The shopper persona is used to simulate the type of shopper that is visiting the site, and the interactions that they will have with the site.
 This `shopper user id` is then passed to the AWS Personalize service, and the service will return a list of recommended products for that user.

 <br/>
 <br/>